hasan-moni-321/Interactive-Care-Assignment/README.md

 6. Increase the Number of Features and choose the most correlated features for training.
 7. Use Tensorflow Keras Tuner for Hyperparameter Tuning of Deep Neural Network.

+## Limitation of this Project

+1. Scarcity of the meaningful data in the dataset
+2. Short time (given dataset is messy data.
+Need more and more time for best feature engineering)

 Note: model size is 433.9 MB.
 That is large size of model.
 For that I kept the model in my Google Drive.
 I used only 15 pdf files for running script.py file.
 Those 15 pdf file are located in the input_data directory.